 Travel around there can be very difficult.

-The People and Food.
+The People and Food of Ethiopia

 From the remote tribes of the south in the Omo Valley (see woman in picture at beginning of post), to the muslims of the far east in Harar, the Afar tribe in the deserts, and many others.

 Depending which part of the country you are in more will be welcoming than others.

 Like every country you will get some who are not so nice, and in Ethiopia it is mostly the hassle you get from touts and children/teenagers begging that are the biggest nuisance.

 You will see the orthodox Ethiopian christians in abundance at places like Lalibela, Tigray, and Lake Tana regions of the north, as well as others.